Ilya Ehrenburg: The 'Anti-Cosmopolitan' Campaign

-On 21 September 1948, at the behest of Politburo members Lazar Kaganovich and Georgii Malenkov, Ehrenburg published an article in Pravda which signified Stalin's absolute political break with Israel, which he had been supporting through enormous shipments of Czech arms.
+On 21 September 1948, at the behest of Politburo members Lazar Kaganovich and Georgy Malenkov, Ehrenburg published an article in Pravda which signified Stalin's absolute political break with Israel, which he had been supporting through enormous shipments of Czech arms.
 After this break with Israel, hundreds of Jews became targets of the so-called anti-cosmopolitan campaign.
 The chairman of the Jewish Anti-Fascist Committee, Solomon Mikhoels, was murdered, and many Soviet Jewish intellectuals were imprisoned or executed.

 Ilya Ehrenburg's name was high on a list presented to Stalin by the chief of police, Viktor Abakumov, of people selected for arrest.
-He was accused of having 'made attacks on Comrade Stalin' when talking to the French writer André Malraux in Spain in 1937.
-While Stalin agreed to the arrests of most of the names of the list, he put a question mark by Ehrenburg's.
+He was accused of having "made attacks on Comrade Stalin" when talking to the French writer André Malraux in Spain in 1937.
+While Stalin agreed to the arrests of most of the names on the list, he put a question mark by Ehrenburg's.
 It appears that Ehrenburg was allowed to continue publishing and travelling abroad to obscure the anti-Semitic campaign at home.
 During a press conference in London in 1950, attended by over 200 journalists, he was challenged about the fate of the writers David Bergelson and Itzik Feffer, and said that "If anything unpleasant had happened to them, I would have known", knowing that they were both under arrest.
 He was accused of informing on his comrades, but there is no evidence to support this theory.
-In February 1953, he refused to denounce the supposed Doctors' Plot and wrote a letter to Stalin opposing collective punishment of Jews.
+In February 1953, he refused to denounce the supposed doctors' plot and wrote a letter to Stalin opposing collective punishment of Jews.